- Research and Innovation

 - Our Impact

-Students, faculty, and practitioners will converge for the inaugural Oregon Bioengineering Symposium, hosted by Oregon State University at the CH2M Alumni Center on Nov.
+Biomedical scholars and industry experts converged on Corvallis for the first-ever Oregon Bioengineering Symposium, hosted by Oregon State on Nov.
 22.